ceee/FeedlySharp/README.md

 ---

-**This project is work in progress!**
+## This project is work in progress!
+Status:

----

-## Status

-1. ✔ Authentication / OAuth
+1. ✔ Add implementation for all endpoints
-2. ✔ Categories endpoint
-3. ✔ Profile endpoint
-4. ✔ Preferences endpoint
-5. ✔ Tags endpoint
-6. ✔ Topics endpoint
-7. ✔ OPML endpoint
-8. ✔ Entries endpoint
-9. ✔ Feeds endpoint
-10. ✔ Markers endpoint
-11. ✔ Mixes endpoint
-12. Search endpoint
-13. Streams endpoint
-14. ✔ Subscriptions endpoint
-15. Social endpoint (Dropbox, Evernote, Facebook, Microsoft, Twitter)
+2. Write tests

 ## Supported platforms